Skip Navigation

 Weather

-Summers last from June to September when temperatures during the day average between 24 and 28 degrees Celsius with nights generally still above 20 degrees.
-Occasionally, temperatures can hit almost 40 degrees.
-Winters last from December to February with temperatures around 13 or 14 degrees Celsius and nights around 10 degrees.
-This is also the time when most rain falls, although autumn and spring have a good deal of showers as well and even summers can have some heavy showers now and then.
+Mallorca has a typical Mediterranean climate with warm and dry summers and mild but relatively wet winters.
+Summers last from June to September when temperatures during the day average between 24 °C and 28 °C with nights generally still above 20 °C. Occasionally, temperatures can hit almost 40 °C. Winters last from December to February with temperatures around 13 °C or 14 °C and nights around 10 °C. This is also the time when most rain falls, although autumn and spring have a good deal of showers as well and even summers can have some heavy showers now and then.
 Occasionally, snow, especially in the higher parts is possible.

 Getting There